programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Now a panel for the key (gallery2, on the right) needs to be created, as well as the other two information panels that the user will see at the start: the references (gallery3, on the left), and the instructions (gallery, middle).
 The panels will be simple 2D planes with textures applied to them.
 The left and right panels will not change.
 However, the central instruction panel will disappear when the user clicks a jar and the information panel for that community will appear in its place.
 This can be done by toggling the visibility of different panels on and off, rather than changing the texture on a plane (which would also be implementable).

 The information panels need to face the camera.
 The default planes do this.
 The planes will be given image ‘textures’, which contain text describing the individual artefacts.
-These textures are jpeg and png files and they all have pixel dimensions of 2<sup>n</sup> by 2<sup>n</sup>, eg 4096 × 2048.
+These textures are `jpeg` and `png` files and they all have pixel dimensions of 2<sup>n</sup> by 2<sup>n</sup>, e.g. 4096 × 2048.
 This helps with efficient rendering.
 The larger the image files, the longer they take to load, and very large images may not load at all.
 By default only one side (the 'front') of a panel is textured.
 Here the dimensions of the panels match the image texture dimensions.
-In situations where they do not match, different options, including image tiling can be used.
+In situations where they do not match different options, including image tiling, can be used.

 The use of images with text (created and exported from any graphics program such as Affinity Designer or PowerPoint) is one way to show text.
 There are [alternatives](https://threejs.org/manual/#en/creating-text).

 Textures need to be loaded by a ```TextureLoader```.
-After loading each texture a set of lower-resolution images (a [mipmap](https://en.wikipedia.org/wiki/Mipmap)) gets generated for it.
+After loading each texture, a set of lower-resolution images (a [mipmap](https://en.wikipedia.org/wiki/Mipmap)) gets generated.
 The renderer will automatically use one of the lower-resolution images for when the texture appears small or far away.
 Using lower-resolution images for areas covering less pixels is not only more efficient, it can prevent image 'shimmering' (a flickering or noisy visual effect that can occur when fine details are being rendered at too small a scale).
 Mipmap creation is one of the reasons for using images of 2<sup>n</sup> by 2<sup>n</sup> dimensions, but the creation of the down-sampled image sets takes processing time.

-First declare the variables. **After** the following code:
+First declare the variables.

+**After** the following code:

 ```
 // Variable declaration and setting